Make Mingenew the Middle of Your Wildflower Season

 Mingenew is often described as the true heart of WA’s wildflower country.
 Amongst a diverse range of native pink and white everlastings, yellow pom pom wildflowers occupy immense meadows as far as the eye can see and Mingenew is also blessed with several species that are unique to the region.

-A call to our Mingenew Spring Caravan Park, Mingenew Visitors Centre or the Shire is a great way to find exactly where the best spots are, at the optimum times.
+A call to our Mingenew Spring Caravan Park, Mingenew Visitor Centre or the Shire is a great way to find exactly where the best spots are, at the optimum times.
 Below we have listed the areas where many of the wildflowers are at their blossoming best, super close to the centre of town.
 The latest Wildflower Report is here.

 From a wildflower point of view, Coalseam Conservation Park is a true nirvana, best known for its incredible range of annuals and perennials due to the park’s diverse habitat range and location between sandplain and arid country.